Sewing trio - We sew the Sanaz culotte skirt by Coralie Bijasson!

 Technical points

-Sanaz is accessible at an intermediate sewing level but I would say that a motivated beginner and/or with supervision can also attempt sewing this pattern which allows learning quite a few technical points.
+Sanaz is accessible at an intermediate sewing level but I would say a motivated beginner and/or with supervision can also attempt sewing this pattern which allows learning quite a few technical points.

 Indeed, to sew Sanaz, you will need to:

-- sew Italian pockets,
+- sewing Italian pockets,

-- create flat pleats
+- creating flat pleats

-- assemble the crotch
+- assembling the crotch

-- insert an invisible zipper
+- inserting an invisible zipper

-- make hems.
+- making hems.

 Nothing insurmountable but steps that still require precision and rigor to achieve a top result!